New realities have brought new urgency to seller skill development, and increasingly, it all comes down to managers.

 There is no greater impact to seller performance than an investment in the sales manager.
 Yet today, according to Gartner, just 38% of sellers report their manager helps them develop the skills they need for the role today.
 And managers report spending only 9% of their time developing their reps, despite the fact that sellers and organizations expect the majority of development to happen in the field and not in the classroom.
 Most sales organizations simply don’t know HOW to invest in sales manager effectiveness.

-At CommercialTribe, we believe assessing and coaching skills are core to the Connector role; in fact, it is now THE JOB of today’s highly effective frontline sales manager.
+We believe assessing and coaching sales skills is core to the Connector role; in fact, it is now THE JOB of today’s highly effective frontline sales manager.

 Spend five minutes right now digging in to Gartner’s data around performance-driving sales managers.
 Do your managers have the expertise to become the Connectors they need to be to maximize seller performance?